Creating an UbiFunction

 ## Using the Web UI

-1. In your Ubidots account, go to the "**Devices**" tab and select "**Functions**".
+1. In your Ubidots account, go to **Devices** and select **Functions**.

-2. Click the "+" icon to create your first UbiFunction:<br>
+2. Click the `+` icon to create your first UbiFunction.

 {% hint style="warning" %}

-The name of your function will become part of its URL.
-If you rename the function, the URL will keep the same.
+Your function name becomes part of its URL.
+If you rename the function later, the URL stays the same.

 {% endhint %}

-4. Scroll down to the *Runtime* option and select the runtime that you require:
+4. Scroll down to the *Runtime* section and select the runtime you need.

-5. scroll down to the *HTTP Method* section and select the HTTP method that this function will allow:
+5. Scroll down to the *HTTP Method* section and select the HTTP method this function will allow.

-* **Environmental variables**: select one or more environmental variables from the [Global Properties](https://help.ubidots.com/en/articles/9265555-ubifunctions-using-global-properties) of your account to use in the function code.
+* **Environment variables**: Select one or more variables from your account's [Global Properties](https://help.ubidots.com/en/articles/9265555-ubifunctions-using-global-properties) to use in the function code.

-* **Max. execution time**: the maximum time your function takes to execute all the code.
+* **Max. execution time**: Set the maximum time your function can take to execute.

-* **Raw function**: HTTP headers and URL paths will be passed to the function.
-"Content-Type" can be different than "application/json".
-Custom response codes can be returned from the function.
+* **Raw function**: Pass HTTP headers and URL paths to the function.
+Use content types other than `application/json`.
+Return custom response codes from the function.

-* **CORS Policy**: Enables calling this function from web browser's URLs different than parse.ubidots.com.
+* **CORS Policy**: Enable calls to this function from browser URLs other than `parse.ubidots.com`.

-7. Scroll down to the bottom of the page and hit the *SAVE* button to save these settings.
+7. Scroll to the bottom of the page and click *SAVE* to save these settings.

 ---